-Causes and Risk Factors for Fentanyl Abuse
+Causes & Risk Factors of Fentanyl Addiction

 What puts one at risk for developing a fentanyl or fentanyl derivative use disorder?
 While there is no definitive answer to that question, there are some known risk factors for chemical dependence, a few of which are described in the following:

 Genetics: Having a close family member who has a history of struggling with substances of abuse puts one at a greater risk of developing a chemical dependence him or herself.
 Additionally, individuals who have shown a propensity for certain risky behaviors, impulsivity, boredom, and thrill-seeking may be more inclined to begin abusing substances as well.